optimizationBenchmarking/documentation-examples/data/tspSuite/index.md

 ---
 # The TSP Suite Example

 Here we provide an example data set from several algorithms solving the Traveling Salesman Problem ([TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem)) gathered with the [TSP Suite](https://github.com/optimizationBenchmarking/tspSuite).
 The TSP Suite&nbsp;[1] is the direct predecessor of the  *optimizationBenchmarking.org* framework.
-Here we conduct experiments based on the 68 smallest-scale symmetric benchmark instances from the [TSPLib](www.iwr.uni-heidelberg.de/groups/comopt/software/TSPLIB95/) benchmark set.
+Here we conduct experiments based on the 68 smallest-scale symmetric benchmark instances from the [TSPLib](www.iwr.uni-heidelberg.de/groups/comopt/software/TSPLIB95/) benchmark set&nbsp;[2].

 ## 1. Example Structure